yottapanda/website/content/_index.md

-### Hi, I'm Keval 👋

-Welcome to my blog!
-Here, I share my tech adventures and insights.
-I hope you find it both useful and enjoyable, just as much as I enjoy writing it.
+Hey there, welcome to my blog!
+You're in for a whirlwind of my tech adventures and insights.
+I hope you find it both useful and entertaining.

 I'm currently working on a few things including but not limited to: my job at Storm Reply where I'm an AWS Cloud Consultant (something between DevOps and Full-Stack), setting up Kubernetes in my Home Lab, and slowly chipping away at a file transfer and storage system I've dubbed FileDepot.